St James' Park - Newcastle

 7. Summary of overall thoughts of the day out:

-Brilliant day, brilliant stadium, very good for pubs.
+Cracking day – cracking stadium – very central for pubs,shops and transport.
 I would recommend any away supporter to make the journey up (or down) and make a day of a game.
-Why not even stay for the famous night?
+Why not even stay for the night?

 Are you an away or general football fan who has visited St James'